RAM: What it is and when do you need more?

-This wouldn't be the first time we've seen phones come with oodles of RAM.
-Vivo and OnePlus offer phones with plenty under the hood, and seeing 6 or more GB inside is becoming fairly common.
-Let's talk about what RAM is, how your phone uses RAM, and why a phone would have so much more of it than what's "necessary".
+Seeing 6 or more GB of RAM inside a phone, even a budget phone, is fairly common.
+Let's talk about what RAM is, how your phone uses RAM, and why a phone would have so much more of it than what's "necessary."

-The Galaxy S20 Ultra can have up to 16GB of RAM — but why?

 What is RAM

 Reading and writing to and from RAM is fast.
-Super fast.
+Superfast.

 The OS kernel acts as a traffic cop for everything that goes on when it comes to using your phone's hardware.
 When a game or any app wants to draw a new screen, the data created to use for it goes into the RAM where the OS can parse it, let the CPU and GPU do any processing needed, then send it off to the display, so the right color dots can be drawn in the right places.

-It all sounds complicated, and it is, but all you need to understand are three basic things: RAM is a place to hold data for a short period of time, data placed there can be read or written very fast, and data in RAM is erased when you shut your phone down.
-Additionally, a portion of the RAM in your phone is used as soon as you turn it back on and no apps or even the OS is able to use that portion.
-This goes for just about any computer; they (almost) all have RAM and they use it the same way.
+It all sounds complicated, and it is, but all you need to understand are three basic things: RAM is a place to hold data for a short period, data placed there can be read or written very fast, and data in RAM is erased when you shut your phone down.
+Additionally, a portion of the RAM in your phone is used as soon as you turn it back on, and no apps or even the OS can use that portion.
+This goes for just about any computer; they (almost) all have RAM, and they use it the same way.

 How your phone uses its RAM

-RAM in your phone is mostly used as a place for apps that are running store their data.
+RAM in your phone is mostly used as a place for running apps to store their data.
 In the simplest terms, that means more RAM can let more apps run in the background without slowing your phone down.
 But like most things, it's not really that simple.
 The RAM in your phone is in use before Android is even up and running.

-We're not going to talk about fancy low-level management or things like compcache here, but this is basically how your phone uses the RAM inside of it.
+We're not going to talk about fancy low-level management or things like compcache or swap partitions here, but this is basically how your phone uses the RAM inside of it.
+If you want to discuss using storage as RAM, you probably already know this stuff anyway.

 - The kernel-space: Your Android phone runs on top of the Linux kernel.
-The kernel is stored in a special type of compressed file that's extracted directly into RAM during the device power-on sequence.
-This reserved memory holds the kernel, drivers and kernel modules that control the hardware and room to cache data in and out of the kernel.
+The kernel is stored in a special type of compressed file extracted directly into RAM during the device power-on sequence.
+This reserved memory holds the kernel, drivers, and kernel modules that control the hardware and room to cache data in and out of the kernel.

-- A RAMdisk for virtual files: There are some folders and files in the system tree that aren't "real."
-They are pseudofiles written at boot and hold things like battery levels and CPU speed data.
-With Android, the whole /proc directory is one of these pseudofile systems.
-RAM is reserved so they have a place to live.
+- A RAMdisk for virtual files: Some folders and files in the system tree aren't "real."
+They are pseudo files written at boot and hold things like battery levels and CPU speed data.
+With Android, the whole /proc directory is one of these pseudo file systems.
+RAM is reserved, so they have a place to live.

 - Network radios: Data about your IMEI and radio settings are stored in NVRAM (Non-Volatile memory that's not erased when you power off your phone), but get transferred to RAM along with the software needed to support the modem when you first turn on your phone.
 Space is reserved to keep this all in memory.